 Second semester (30 ECTS): The rest of core subjects + elective subjects.
 Without restrictions.

 Third semester (30 ECTS): elective subjects+ Master thesis (20 ECTS).
 Without restrictions.

 In case that bridge subjects are required, these will be enrolled in first and second semesters depending on the subject availability and the academic profile of each applicant.

 Students can make mobility stays of half or full year to choose among a great number of foreign universities.
 Usually, the period is the third semester and/or the master's thesis during the fourth semester.

-In case that the student is taking a double degree or a mobility stay in the second year, MTP must be passed during first and second semesters.
+In case that the student is taking a double degree or a mobility stay all compulsory subjects must be passed during first and second semesters.